rembu2001/c_software_renderer/README.md

 # Renderer

-A zero dependency software renderer written in C.
+A software renderer written in C using the Win32 API

 Run `make` to create `renderer.exe`.